faykon/Lichoudis/README.md

 # Lichoudis
-.
+Conceptualization, level design, game and video game development and product testing of Lichoudis Game Project.
 An immersive 2D platform video game in the style of the classic video game arcanoid.
+The implementation was conducted via the Unity cross-platform game engine and development environment while the programming language of compatible choice was C#.
+Lichoudis, our main and sole hero being at the bottom of a 2D customly-designed screen stage, is trying to gather as many delicacies as possible falling from the sky to achieve high score while failing to do so concludes in game over.